3CBolt/Genuine/README.md

 ## Acknowledgments

 - TensorFlow.js team for the amazing machine learning tools
-- MediaPipe team for the FaceMesh model
+- BlazeFace team for the robust face detection model
 - Next.js team for the fantastic framework